-The 48-year old Keim originally joined Arizona in May, 1999 as a college scout in the east.
+The 47-year old Keim originally joined Arizona in May, 1999 as a college scout in the east.
 He was promoted to Director of College Scouting in 2006, Director of Player Personnel in 2008 and then was promoted to Vice President, Player Personnel in May, 2012.

 In his tenure with the team, Keim and the Cardinals have been commended for their successful draft classes, especially in recent years.
-Pro Bowlers Kyler Murray, Budda Baker, Larry Fitzgerald and Patrick Peterson, were acquired through those drafts, as were standouts such as, D.J.
-Humphries, Christian Kirk and Chase Edmonds.
+Pro Bowlers Patrick Peterson, Larry Fitzgerald and Budda Baker were acquired through those drafts, as were standouts such as, D.J.
+Humphries, Christian Kirk and Byron Murphy.
 Both Fitzgerald and Peterson were named to the NFL's 2010-19 All-Decade Team.

 With the #1 overall pick in the 2019 NFL Draft, Keim landed the most electrifying talent in the class in Heisman Trophy winning QB Kyler Murray.
 After a record-breaking season where he set numerous franchise rookie records, Murray was selected as the NFL Offensive Rookie of the Year.
-Last season, Murray was named a team captain and earned his first career Pro Bowl selection, becoming the youngest QB in franchise history (23) to be named to the Pro Bowl.
-With 26 TD passes and 11 TD runs in 2020, Murry joined Cam Newton (2015) as the only players in NFL history with 25+ passing TDs and 10+ rushing TDs in a season.